Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 ## Usage
 ---------
-The program was written so that it can run for any type of entity.
-All the entity types presented in the data set must be
+The program was written so that it can run to distinguish "DISEASE" entities from other entities.
+The NaiveBayes.py contains our Naive Bayes algorithm, a probabilistic and generative classifier, trained on
 ```